isaiahah/segway/doc/api.rst

     is provided and ``keep_shape`` is true, the created object will have 0 dimensions.
     Otherwise, the created object will have 1 dimension and that value as the only item.

+.. py:class:: MultiDimArray

+    An abstract class which is a child of :py:class:`Array` and the parent for Array-like GMTK parameter classes which have a multiple-line string representation such as :py:class:`DenseCPT` and
+    :py:class:`DirichletTable`.

+    As a child of :py:class:`Array` it behaves like a Numpy ``ndarray`` for data storage.

+    .. py:method:: __str__()

+        Return a string representation of the array, without brackets.

+        :returns: String representation of the array, across multiple lines
+        :rtype: str

+    .. py:method:: get_header_info()

+        Return header information regarding the size of the array, formatted as as the number of parents (1 less than the number of array dimensions) followed by the shape of the array along each dimension, with all items separated by spaces.

+        This method may be overwritten in subclasses.

+        :returns: String representation of the array dimensions for usage as a header
+        :rtype: str

-.. py:class:: OneLineKind
+.. py:class:: OneLineArray

-    An abstract class which is the parent for Array-like GMTK parameter classes which have a one-line string representation, such as :py:class:`Mean`, :py:class:`Covar`, and :py:class:`DPMF`.
+    An abstract class which is a child of :py:class:`Array` and the parent for Array-like GMTK parameter classes which have a single-line string representation such as :py:class:`Mean`, :py:class:`Covar`, and
+    :py:class:`DPMF`.

-    As a child of :py:class:`Array`, it behaves like a Numpy ``ndarray`` for data storage.
+    As a child of :py:class:`Array` it behaves like a Numpy ``ndarray`` for data storage.

-    However, when written to the input master file, its header and contents are printed as a single line.
+    .. py:method:: get_header_info()

+        Return both header information regarding the size of the array and the array contents, formatted in a single line.
+The header information is a single value describing the number of items in the array.
+All items are separated by spaces.

+        This method may be overwritten in subclasses.

+        :returns: String representation of the array dimensions for usage as a header
+        :rtype: str

 .. py:class:: Section